 Please See also: E-Filing Frequently Asked Questions: regarding registration with CORE, forms that can be filed online and fees.

 Payment may be made by: Cash (it is not advisable to send cash by post), Postal Money order, Bank draft/cheque.
 Credit/Laser cards may be used for online company searches or online deposits to a customer account.
 It is also now possible to pay for documents at the Public Office using credit card payment.
+Form B1 must be paid for online - no cheque payments are acceptable for this electronic form.

 Postal money orders/bank drafts/cheques should be made payable to the Companies Registration Office (full title).